sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

   ]
 }
 ```
-Take a note of the phoneNumber you will need it in the next step.
+Take a note of the phoneNumber, you will need it in the next step.

-### Rent the virtual number
+### Get the virtual number

-Rent a virtual number to use with SMS or Voice products
+Get a virtual number to use with SMS or Voice products.

 ```shell
 curl --request POST \